blocksense-network/zkVMs-benchmarks/README.md

 ```

 > [!WARNING]
-> It is preferrable to use the nixos.org script, as shown above!
+> It is preferable to use the nixos.org script, as shown above!
 > Certain systems provide Nix with their native package managers, however practice has shown those do not always lead to working setups!

 Now, what follows depends on your use case.